Symmetry protection of topological order in one-dimensional quantum spin systems: Introduction

 States of matter can be classified into different phases, which are often distinguished by (local) order parameters.
 Identification of phases generally requires certain symmetries.
-For example, the ordered phase and the disordered phase of the Ising model can be sharply divided only in the presence of the $Z_2$ symmetry of spin reversal.
+For example, the ordered and the disordered phases of the Ising model are sharply distinct only in the presence of the $Z_2$ symmetry of spin reversal.
 In the absence of the symmetry, the two phases can be connected without a phase transition and thus cannot be distinguished uniquely.
-In this Ising example, the phase transition corresponds to the spontaneous breaking of the $Z_2$ symmetry.
-Therefore, it is natural that the $Z_2$ symmetry is required to protect the ordered phase as a well-defined phase distinct from the disordered phase.
+This phase transition corresponds to the spontaneous breaking of the $Z_2$ symmetry.
+Therefore, it is natural that the $Z_2$ symmetry is required in this example to protect the ordered phase as a well-defined phase distinct from the disordered phase.

+Even if there is no symmetry which distinguishes the two phases, they can still be separated by a transition.
+However, it is generically first order and terminates at a critical end point.
+Thus, as in the case of liquid/gas phases, there is a smooth path which connects the two phases, without any phase transition.
+In this sense, in the absence of protection due to symmetry, phase transitions can still exist but they do not generally \emph{define} essentially distinct phases,

 On the other hand, even when there is no local order parameter or spontaneous breaking of a global symmetry, we sometimes find distinct quantum phases separated by quantum phase transitions.
-We then attribute the distinction to a ``topological order''.
-While there are several known characterizations of the topological order, the complete understanding of the topological order is still lacking.
-The related question, what kind of symmetry, if any, is required to protect the topological order, is much less obvious compared to the case of a standard spontaneous symmetry breaking.
+We then attribute the distinction to a non-trivial or ``topological phase''.
+While there are several known characterizations of topological phases, the complete understanding in general dimensions is still lacking.
+The related question, what kind of symmetry, if any, is required to protect the topological phase, is much less obvious compared to the case of a standard spontaneous symmetry breaking.
+In this article, we will consider one-dimensional systems to establish some intuition about this question.